 You gotta have a lot of patients because you've got to work out bugs.
 You've got to learn from your technology.
 You've got to, you've got to, you know, tighten some of the screws and make sure everything's just.
 Just working if you had to set up demographics or, um, there's just always some patients and some time you've got to put into technology and say, we're going to start to track, we're going to start to benchmark.

 And then we're going to really start to benchmark when we get through the bugs.
-And so, you know, that was a challenge that I've had with some of my implementations this year. everything from us, working in a new CRM to working with the chatbot, and that those are just.
-Part of implementing anything new is you've got to, got to figure it out, learn it, and [00:19:00] have patience
+And so, you know, that was a challenge that I've had with some of my implementations this year. everything from us, working in a new CRM to working with the chatbot, and that those are just part of implementing anything new is you've got to figure it out, learn it, and [00:19:00] have patience

-If you don't mind mentioning, do you, do you know or not?
-Do you know, but which, uh, which, CRM did you go with, and what were your major reasons as to why you went that direction?
+If you don't mind mentioning, do you know or not?
+Do you know, which, CRM did you go with, and what were your major reasons as to why you went that direction?

-But it's one that I was a fan of we definitely, um, have some great relationships with some of the folks at ECI and it's a great platform for our industry. there, you know, like, like anything, there's a lot of competition in the marketplace and, and they don't all maybe serve everybody's needs, but you find the one that works for your business at the time.
+But it's one that I was a fan of.
+We definitely have some great relationships with some of the folks at ECI and it's a great platform for our industry. you know, like anything, there's a lot of competition in the marketplace and, and they don't all maybe serve everybody's needs, but you find the one that works for your business at the time.

-And, and again, I think there's a lot of, light lasso, so they're, I think they're always looking at how they can innovate and, get feedback on what's working or not working.
-And so, um, that's been a challenge is that you have to go from people we've also implemented an EE registration process.
+And, again, I think there's a lot that like Lasso, so they're, I think they're always looking at how they can innovate and, get feedback on what's working or not working.
+And so that's been a challenge is that you have to go from people we've also implemented an EE registration process.
 So you go from people [00:20:00] taking paper registration cards and it's, I'm sure some of my sales and marketing people will laugh at this, but we know their shoe boxes underneath the desks.

 you know, and so you say, guys, we need, I need this data to help you sell the more people I can quickly access and send out information, whether it's a text, blast, an email, or, or just get some more information on your buyers.
 Let me help you and get to let's get those out of the shoe box.
 And so I'm having things that are talking to each other.